Ballistic Military Helmets and Which One is Right for You!

 Much more goes into helmet testing than just stopping a projectile.
 Whenever you are looking for a helmet you should always ask for testing documentation when comparing helmets.
 This should include not only RTP (resistance to penetration), but BTD/BFD (backface deformation) V50, Blunt Impact, and Compression testing data at the very least!

 - Resistance to Penetration tests for most tactical helmets are typically going to be up to 44.
 Magnum or NIJ Level IIIA.
 Currently there are a select few helmets that are tested to stop some rifle threats, but it may be at reduced velocities and or increased ranges outside of normal testing standards.
+Other solutions to the rifle threat will include up-armor appliques or tiles like our Up-Armor 7.62 tile for the ATE ballistic helmet.

 - Commonly referred to as back-face deformation, these tests are a debated topic with more and more companies choosing to decrease weight at the expense of increased back-face deformation.
 Weight and protection is a trade-off with any type of armor as we explain in this article.